Nocksoft/Local-Avatars-by-Nocksoft/readme.txt

 You can do this in the global settings of this plugin.
 Just tick the corresponding checkbox.

+= When I disabled Gravatar, can I force a custom default avatar? =

+Yes, just choose a custom avatar of your choice in the global settings under "Settings" -> "Local Avatars".

 = Where can I make settings for this plugin? =

 You can adjust settings in the user profile settings and in the global settings under "Settings" -> "Local Avatars".